 The new wet darkroom at 700 Rayovac Dr. just became operational on May 20, 2017.
 It is large enough for 3 to 5 people depending upon the activity.
 Two Thomas Duplex Super Safelights using low pressure sodium lamps make for an especially well-lighted darkroom.

 We have three enlargers available that can accommodate from 35mm (a Leitz V35) up to 4x5" negatives (two Saunders/Omega/LPL 4500 series).
 All three of the enlargers have variable contrast filters built into the enlarger's head.
 There are enlarging easels and print trays ranging from small to to large enough for 23" x 25" prints and a print washer.

 Film developing is possible using developing reels (both plastic and stainless steel) and developing tanks for both 35 mm and 120 size film.
-Large format film can be developed in a 4x5 capable daylight tank or trays for tray development or using a wire "slosher", and dip tanks using film holders.
+Large format film can be processed in a 4x5 capable daylight tank, trays for tray development or using a wire "slosher", and dip tanks using film holders.

 We still need to complete procedure manuals and other details before it is available to the general membership.
 Darkroom hours will be available on a sign-up basis.
 The fees for darkroom use are as follows:

 $5 per hour, $24 for a 24-hour session

 For an additional $3 per hour, assistance will be provided.